prathik/Google-Login/README.md

 Feature Request/Bugs
 --------------------

-Mail me or add a comment
+Mail me or add a comment.

 History
 -------